 3. Soil Health and Regeneration

-• The vital role of healthy soil in growing nutritious food.
+• The role of living soil in food production

-• How compost restores nutrients to the soil and improves its structure.
+• How compost improves soil structure and resilience

 4. Circular Food Systems